NVIDIA/TensorRT-LLM/docs/source/executor.md

 ### The Result Class

 The `Result` class holds the result for a given request.
 It contains a Boolean parameter called `isFinal` that indicates if this is the last `Result` that will be returned for the given request id.
 It also contains the generated tokens.
 If the request is configured with `streaming = false`, the `isFinal` Boolean will be set to `true` and all generated tokens will be included in the `outputTokenIds`.
-If `streaming = false` is used, a `Result` will only include 1 token and the `isFinal` flag will be set to `true` for the last result associated with this request.
+If `streaming = true` is used, a `Result` will only include 1 token and the `isFinal` flag will be set to `true` for the last result associated with this request.

 ## C++ Executor API Example